Socks (cat): 1989–1993: Birth and adoption

 Socks was likely born in early 1989, based on a veterinarian's estimate that he would have turned 20 in early 2009.
-He was originally a stray and was adopted by the Clintons in 1991 after he jumped into the arms of Chelsea Clinton as she was leaving the house of her piano teacher in Little Rock, Arkansas, where he was playing with his sibling, Midnight, who was later adopted by another family.
-His name was inspired by his white paws, which resembled those of the title character of the Beverly Cleary novel Socks.
+A tuxedo cat, he was originally a stray, adopted by the Clintons in 1991 after he jumped into the arms of Chelsea Clinton leaving her piano teacher’s house in Little Rock, Arkansas.
+He was found with his sibling, Midnight, who was later adopted by another family.